CYarros10/mlops-for-gen-ai-on-airflow/README.md

 [source code](src/4_run_evaluations_dag.py)

-## 5. GenOps Pipelines
+## 5. MLOps for Gen AI Pipelines

 Now, we'll put it all together.
-A sample GenOps pipeline could wait for training data to arrive.
+A sample MLOps for Gen AI pipeline could wait for training data to arrive.
 Once training data arrives, begin the model tuning process, then evaluate the new model.
 We could optionally validate the evaluation metrics before moving forward.
 Or otherwise, ensure our prompt remains within budget and then send requests to our newly trained model.

 **Sample DAG graph:**